 Getting an accurate diagnosis is important but can take longer for a younger person.
 This delay is due in part to a lack of awareness that dementia can affect younger people.
 Medical professionals such as GPs often misdiagnose younger people as being depressed or anxious, experiencing relationship difficulties or suffering from the effects of stress.
 For women, symptoms may also be put down to the start of the menopause.

 The delay in diagnosis is also partly because the symptoms of young-onset dementia are so varied.
 Young-onset dementia less often appears as memory loss, which is the most common symptom of dementia in older people.
-Instead, it more often appears as changes in behaviour (eg apathy, irritability) or personality (eg loss of empathy).
+Instead, it more often appears as changes in behaviour (such as apathy, irritability) or personality (such as loss of empathy).

 The contribution of family members and carers is often very important in helping to reach a correct diagnosis.
 Many friends and relatives say that – when they look back – the first sign was that the person did not seem quite themselves.
 For many, the person started to make mistakes and struggle at work even if their job had not changed.
 For others, problems with close relationships were the first signs.
 Keeping a symptom diary may be useful if you suspect something is not right.

-The process of assessment and diagnosis for suspected young-onset dementia is broadly similar to that in an older person and usually starts with the GP.
+The process of assessment and diagnosis for suspected young-onset dementia is broadly similar to that in an older person and usually starts with the GP (see factsheet 426, Assessment and diagnosis).
 However, there is a wider range of possible causes of symptoms in a younger person and so a particularly thorough assessment is needed.
 If young-onset dementia is suspected, the GP will generally refer the person to a specialist.

 Seeing a specialist